-Attend a workshop during December 2019 to meet the Selection Committee members, present projects for feedback and receive orientation about AFAC and ACSS reporting, and financial and ethics procedures, and sign their grant contracts.
+Attend a workshop during January 2022 to meet the Selection Committee members, present projects for feedback, receive orientation about AFAC-ACSS reporting and financial and ethics procedures, and sign their grant contracts.
+In the case of teams, collectives and institutions, the principal investigator and one of the co-investigators are required to attend the workshop.
 (Costs of attendance at this event should not be budgeted for in the proposals.
-They will be covered directly by AFAC and ACSS.)
+They will be covered directly by AFAC and the ACSS.)

-Attend and present at the ACSS Fourth Research Forum to be held during Spring 2020.
+Attend and present at the sixth ACSS Conference to be held in Spring 2023.
 (Costs of attendance at this event should not be budgeted for in the proposals.
-They will be covered directly by AFAC and ACSS.)
+They will be covered directly by AFAC and the ACSS.)

-Produce project-related content for the ACSS and the AFAC website (such as project descriptions and profiles of researchers)
+Produce project-related content for the ACSS and the AFAC websites (such as project descriptions and profiles of researchers).

 Submit interim narrative and financial reports.
 Financial reports should include the original receipts for all project expenses.